Ukrainians in Finland: Demographics

 In absolute numbers Uusimaa and Finland Proper are home to most Ukrainians, though proportionally Ostrobothnia has the most Ukrainians.
 Ukrainian is the third most spoken foreign-language in Southern Ostrobothnia.
-During 2020, the number of Ukrainian speakers grew by 1,317, making it the fifth fastest growing language after Russian, English, Arabic and Persian.
+During 2020, the number of Ukrainian speakers grew by 1,317, making it the fifth fastest growing language after English, Russian, Arabic and Persian.
 52.2% of Ukrainian speakers are men.
-16.2% are aged 0-14, 82.3% 15-64 and 1.5% are over the age of 65.
+16.2% are aged 0–14, 82.3% 15-64 and 1.5% are over the age of 65.

 In 2019, the most common occupation for Ukrainians was farming and livestock raisers, with 28% of employed Ukrainians being in this sector.
 In 2019, 147 babies were born to Ukrainian mothers, the birth rate being 56.7 per 1,000 Ukrainian women.
 For Finnish women the number was 14.9.